akbc-conference/2020/pages/virtual-details.md

 ## Primary Conference Sessions + Invited Talks (_Live_)

-We will have a live video stream, containing the opening/closing remarks, invited talks, and the streaming of the lightning talks.
+We will have a live video stream, containing the opening and closing remarks, invited talks, and the streaming of the lightning talks.
 - We will be using a Zoom Webinar for this purpose, with the URL available only to registered attendees (and embedded on the page).
 - Attendees will able to chat during the talk (on **#live**)
 - Attendees will be able to ask/vote on questions for the speakers (using in-built Zoom webinar functionality or embedded on website).

 #### Instructions for Invited Speakers
 All the invited speakers will be presenting live.
 If you are an invted speaker, you will receive a secret link (specific to you) by email for a Zoom webinar.
 Please join before your scheduled time.

 ## Papers